Prachuap Khiri Khan province: Symbols

 The provincial seal shows the Kuha Karuhas Pavilion, which was built when King Chulalongkorn (Rama V) visited the Praya Nakorn Cave (Sam Roi Yot District).
 Depicted behind the pavilion is the island of Ko Lak in Prachuap Bay, the historic center of administration.

 The provincial tree as well as the provincial flower is the rayan or manilkara (Manilkara hexandra).
-Milkfish (Chanos chanos) is a provincial fish.
+Milkfish (Chanos chanos) is the provincial fish.

 The provincial slogan is 'City of pure gold, delectable coconuts and pineapples, delightful beaches, mountain and caves, land of spiritual beauty'.

 Administrative divisions

 Provincial government

 The province is divided into eight districts (amphoes).
 The districts are further divided into 48 subdistricts (tambons) and 388 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Prachuap Khiri Khan Provincial Administration Organisation (ongkan borihan suan changwat) and 16 municipal (thesaban) areas in the province.
 Prachuap Khiri khan and Hua Hin have town (thesaban mueang) status.
 Further 14 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 44 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).